UMM-CSci-3601-S20/it-3-007/README.md

 ## Known Issues

-Almost all of the code in this repository is in a working state.
-However, there a couple of known issues with this project; if you use this code base, you should fix these for the next iteration.

-1. There is an issue that comes up every once in awhile where the page will infinitely refresh.
+1. There is an issue that comes up occasionally where the page will infinitely refresh.
 I seems to happen on mobile when it does happen, and doesn't happen too often.
 The reason this happens is currently unknown.

 ## Deployment